blambeau/myrrha/README.md

     Kernel.eval(Date.today.inspect) == Date.today
     # => false
     # => because Date.today.inspect yields "#<Date: 2011-07-20 ...", which is a comment

-When generating (human-readable) ruby code, having a unique entry point that respects the specification is very useful.

 ### Example